MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/vnet-encryption/sdn-config-vnet-encryption.md

     84857CBBE7A1C851A80AE22391EB2C39BF820CE7  CN=MyNetwork
     5EFF2CE51EACA82408572A56AE1A9BCC7E0843C6  CN=EncryptedVirtualNetworks

-### Step 2: Export the certificate to a file
-You need two copies of the certificate, one with the private key and one without.
+2. Export the certificate to a file.<p>You need two copies of the certificate, one with the private key and one without.

     $subjectName = "EncryptedVirtualNetworks"
     $cert = Get-ChildItem cert:\localmachine\my | ? {$_.Subject -eq "CN=$subjectName"}
     [System.io.file]::WriteAllBytes("c:\$subjectName.pfx", $cert.Export("PFX", "secret"))
     Export-Certificate -Type CERT -FilePath "c:\$subjectName.cer" -cert $cert

-### Step 3: Install the certificates on each of your hyper-v hosts
+3. Install the certificates on each of your hyper-v hosts

     PS C:\> dir c:\$subjectname.*